mrshub/SimnTG/README.md

-# SimtNG
+# SimnTG

-This is the repository for the MRSHub submission "SimtNG package" (submitted by [Ronald Ouwerkerk, NIDDK/NIH, Bethesda MD, USA](ouwerkerkr@niddk.nih.gov)).
+This is the repository for the MRSHub submission "SimnTG package" (submitted by [Ronald Ouwerkerk, NIDDK/NIH, Bethesda MD, USA](ouwerkerkr@niddk.nih.gov)).

 ## Guidance